oayman0/react-app-bank-game-2/README.md

 # Remontada Bank Game

-Welcome to the Remontada Bank Game project, a web application designed to provide answers to the "Bank", a football card game.
+Welcome to Remontada Bank Game, a web application designed to provide answers to the "Bank", a football card game.
 The project is implemented using ReactJS and designed with Figma.

 ## Overview